Quantitative Quantum Soundness for Bipartite Compiled Bell Games via the Sequential NPA Hierarchy: The sequential NPA hierarchy

+Thus a flat optimal solution is a finite-level certificate that the hierarchy has stopped and that the optimum is realized by a finite-dimensional quantum strategy.
+We do not claim the converse.
+A finite-dimensional optimal strategy does produce a sequence of feasible solutions to the sequential hierarchy that is flat~\cite[Theorem~10]{navascues2008convergent}, but this alone does not exclude the possibility of having a feasible non-flat solution at the same finite level.
+Moreover, finite convergence of the values need not imply flat optimality: for example, a game with value $1$ but no finite-dimensional perfect strategy has trivial value convergence but cannot have a flat optimal solution.

-This means that once a flat solution is found, then we can stop the hierarchy with a certified optimal score.
-Conversely, note that the sufficiency direction of \cref{thm:StoppingCriteriaSeqNPA} is only an existence statement: having an optimal finite-dimensional strategy does not guarantee the sequential NPA hierarchy will find a flat optimal solution in practice.
+In addition, regarding the numerical implementation, having an optimal finite-dimensional strategy does not guarantee that the sequential NPA hierarchy will find a flat optimal solution in practice.
 In fact, it is possible that there exist infinitely many inequivalent finite-dimensional optimizers, leading the SDP solver for the sequential NPA hierarchy to freely return any convex mixtures of them.
 We further remark that the decision problem of whether a correlation admits a finite-dimensional quantum realization is undecidable in general~\cite{fu2025membership}.

 \begin{remark} A feature of the sequential NPA hierarchy \cref{eq:SequentialNPASDP} is that all constraints are of degree one, thus it suffices to check flatness over the block $\Theta^{(n-1)}$.
 If adding higher order polynomial constraints $Q(\{\B\})$ of $\deg(Q)=d$ to \cref{eq:SequentialNPASDP}, the result of \cref{thm:StoppingCriteriaSeqNPA} will remain valid if we change the flatness condition to $\mathrm{rank}(\Theta^{(n)}) = \mathrm{rank}(\Theta^{(n-d)})$, where $\Theta^{(n-d)}$ is the block indexed by monomials of degree $\leq n-d$. \end{remark}